ax3l/pydantic-mad/README.md

 It modernizes user input and serialization of the universally beloved definitions of [MAD-X](https://mad.web.cern.ch/mad/webguide/manual.html#Pt2) beamline elements (and more).

 To define a schema, [Pydantic](https://docs.pydantic.dev) is used to serialize data classes to/from many modern file formats and to automatically validate expected attributes (the schema).
-Various modern file formats (e.g., JSON, TOML, XML, ...) are supported, which makes implementation in any modern programming language easy (e.g., Python, Julia, C++, Javascript, ...).
+Various modern file formats (e.g., JSON, TOML, XML, ...) are supported, which makes implementation in any modern programming language easy (e.g., Python, Julia, LUA, C++, Javascript, ...).

 ## Status